fast-radius/ludicrous-makefiles/README.md

 2. Not too much magic
 3. Unit tests
 4. Mechanism for for inclusion of primitives in an ala carte fashion
-5. Ability to override behaviors via local config
+5. Ability to override behaviors via local config (not implemented)

 ## Starting a new project